NekodaKohaku/SlimeVR-Tracker-ESP-WiFi-Dongle/README.md

 Password: slimedongle12345
 ```

 5. **Wear and start**: Once connected, the trackers will appear directly in SlimeVR Server.
-No additional pairing procedure is required.

 ---